Fortifications of Mdina: Medieval walls

 At some point following the fall of the Western Roman Empire, a retrenchment was built within the city, reducing it to its present size.
 This was done to make the city's perimeter more easily defensible, and similar reductions in city sizes were common around the Mediterranean region in the early Middle Ages.
 Although it was traditionally assumed that the retrenchment was built by the Arabs, it has been suggested that it was actually built by the Byzantine Empire in around the 8th century, when the threat from the Arabs increased.

 In 870, Melite was captured by the Aghlabids, who massacred its inhabitants and "demolished its fortress" according to the chronicler Al-Himyarī.
 This account further mentions that Malta remained almost uninhabited until it was resettled in around 1048 or 1049 by a Muslim community and their slaves, who built a settlement called Medina on the site of Melite.
 Archaeological evidence suggests that the city was already a thriving Muslim settlement by the beginning of the 11th century, so 1048–49 might be the date when the city was officially founded and its walls were constructed.
 The Byzantines besieged Medina in 1053–54, but were repelled by its defenders.

 Medina surrendered peacefully to Roger I of Sicily after a short siege in 1091, and Malta was subsequently incorporated into the County and later the Kingdom of Sicily, being dominated by a succession of feudal lords.
 The fortifications of Mdina were rebuilt and modified a number of times over the following centuries.
-A castle known as the Castellu di la Chitati or the castrum civitas was built on the southeast corner of the city near the main entrance, probably on the site of an earlier Byzantine fort.
+A castle, known as the Castellu di la Chitati or the castrum civitas, was built on the southeast corner of the city near the main entrance, probably on the site of an earlier Byzantine fort.
 The city withstood a siege by Hafsid invaders in 1429.

-By the 15th century, most of Mdina's enciente had a system of double walls.
+By the 15th century, most of Mdina's enceinte had a system of double walls.
 The land front was flanked by four towers, one near Greeks Gate, another at the centre of the land front, the Turri Mastra (also known as Turri di la bandiera) near the main entrance and the Turri di la Camera at the southeast corner of the city.
 A barbican was built near Mdina's main entrance sometime after 1448.
-In the 1450s there were fears of a Barbary or Ottoman attack, so efforts were made to improve Mdina's walls.
+In the 1450s, there were fears of a Barbary or Ottoman attack, so efforts were made to improve Mdina's walls.
 The main ditch was completed, and the Castellu di la Chitati was partially demolished by royal licence in 1453, due to its ruinous state and the excessive cost for its upkeep.